SnoopJ/playground/python/github_milestone_statistics/README.md

 query into the plot below, counting up the number of open/closed issues at each time-point in the range to be plotted

-**NOTE:** there is definitely something wrong with the visualization, the open/closed items for the 8.1.0 and 9.0.0 milestones are transposed for some reason (a bad datetime comparison, perhaps)

 ![Faceted plot of multiple Sopel milestones, showing Open and Closed items for each milestone](out.png)